Matt Vierling Preview, Player Props: Tigers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.
+- The Cubs pitching staff is 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Cubs have a 4.24 team ERA that ranks 16th among all league pitching staffs.
+- The Cubs have the 17th-ranked team ERA among all league pitching staffs (4.27).

-- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (138 total, 1.1 per game).
+- Cubs pitchers combine to allow the eighth-fewest home runs in baseball (140 total, 1.1 per game).

-- In his most recent appearance -- in relief on Friday -- the left-hander tossed one scoreless inning against the Kansas City Royals without surrendering a hit.
+- In his most recent outing on Friday against the Kansas City Royals, the righty threw six innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.